Skip to main content

 Understanding the Task Table

-The Task Manager displays all operations in a comprehensive table.
+The Task Manager displays all operations in a table format.
 Each row represents a single task and contains the following information:

 ColumnDescription

 DurationThe elapsed time since the operation started (for running tasks) or the total time the operation took (for completed tasks).
+The counter starts only once the task begins processing — tasks in Pending status do not accumulate duration.
 Sort by this column to identify long-running operations.

 StatusThe current state of the operation with progress percentage.
-See Status Types below for detailed descriptions.
+See Task Statuses below for detailed descriptions.

 The Task Manager tracks operation-level status independently from overall dataset status.
 A dataset can show Ready status in the Dataset Inventory even when the Task Manager displays completed tasks like Enrichment or Training, since these operations do not block dataset access.

-The table displays tasks ordered by Start Time by default, with the most recent operations appearing first.
+The table displays tasks ordered by Time by default, with the most recent operations appearing first.
+Click any column header to sort tasks in ascending or descending order.

 Filtering Tasks